Wild dagga flowers

 Excessive use can amplify these effects or cause additional discomfort.
 Some users report feeling jittery when consuming larger amounts.
 Pay attention to how your body responds and adjust accordingly.

 Those with respiratory conditions should consider gentler consumption methods.
 Vaporizing, teas, or tinctures offer smoke-free alternatives that reduce throat and lung irritation.
-These options provide the same benefits without harsh smoke exposure.

 Pregnant and nursing women should avoid Wild Dagga entirely.
 The same applies to anyone under 18 years old.